Camino Node Install Script

 ubuntu 6834 0.0 0.0 2828 676 pts/1 S+ 19:54 0:00 grep camino-node

 ubuntu 2630 26.1 9.4 2459236 753316 ?
 Sl Dec02 1220:52 /home/ubuntu/build/camino-node

 grep on it.
 In this example, that is the second line.
 It shows information about your node.
 Note the process id, in this case,

 2630.
 Stop the node by running

 Node working files

-If you previously ran an Camino-Node node on this computer, you will have local node files stored in
+If you previously ran a Camino-Node node on this computer, you will have the local node files stored in

 $HOME/.caminogo directory.
-Those files will not be disturbed, and node set up by the script will continue operation with the same identity and state it had before.
+Those files will not be disturbed and the node set up by the script will continue its operation with the same identity and state it had before.
 That being said, for your node's security, back up

 staker.key files, found in